fluid-checkout/fluid-checkout/readme.txt

 = Unreleased =

+* Added: Payment method review text, in preparation for some features of the PRO version.
 * Improved: Compatibility with plugin Checkout Field Editor for WooCommerce by Themehigh (free version).
 Custom email fields now will suggest corrections for typos.
 * Improved: Better performance while loading plugin and theme compatibility classes on websites with a big database.
 Replaced use of options (from database) with filter hooks.